agneay/ARM7-LPC2148-Assembly-Programs/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Y8Y21JGEH6)

-## Lab Activity Output Video Recordings
+## Lab Activity Document with Output Recordings

 > **Note:** Not a fan of Word documents?
 Don't worry I got you covered! , so here are the Canva docs containing the recordings and links for each lab activity.